Skip to main content

 About Influenza mRNA Vaccine Clinical Trials

 The investigational vaccine may help your body develop antibodies by activating your immune system using mRNA.
 There is no weakened or dead flu virus in the investigational product.
 Participation in the Influenza mRNA Vaccine Clinical Trials could be a potential breakthrough in our fight against flu and other infectious diseases.
-If you are eligible to participate in the Clinical Trial and decide to take part, you will be assigned to one of two groups where you might receive the study vaccine or a licensed flu shots in Michigan, approved by health authorities.
+If you are eligible to participate in the Clinical Trial and decide to take part, you will be assigned to one of two groups where you might receive the study vaccine or a licensed flu shots in Southfield, Michigan, approved by health authorities.

 *Participating in the Influenza mRNA Vaccine Clinical Trials is completely voluntary.
 You can discontinue or stop taking part at any time.